HannaFox/Berlin_Rent_Analyzer/README.md

 10.03.2023: 7min presentation (+5min Q&A)

 ## Credentials:
-Final Ironhack Project <3
-by Ahmet and Hanna
+Collaboration project of Ahmet and Hanna